bdusell/jitsu/README.md

 their sources, which reside under `src/app/templates/`.

-The example project also includes configuation files for the build tools `Bower` and `GulpJS`.
+The example project also includes configuation files for the build tools Bower and GulpJS.
 The example gulpfile is used to concatenate and minify CSS and JavaScript assets.

 For projects that use a SQL database, the scripts `bin/makedb-sqlite` and